fmilburn3/RTClib/README.md

 # RTClib
-Real Time Clock library ported from Adafruit to work on MSP430F5529 LaunchPad
+Real Time Clock library ported from Adafruit with minor modifications to work on MSP430F5529 LaunchPad